ArpitPy/mailchimp-subscription-api/README.md

-# mailchimp-subscription-api
+# 🐵 Mailchimp Subscription Form
+## Milchimp offers you Free email based subscription for your website.

+🚀 You can use the code in this repository in your website in few easy steps.

+⬇ **Step 1:** Download and unzip the repository.<br>
+🐒 **Step 2:** Go to [Mailchimp](https://mailchimp.com) and signin or create a new Mailchimp account.
-Milchimp offers you Free email based subscription for your website.
-You can use the code in this repository in your website, just open the app.js file, and replace the "API key here" with your API key and "Unique ID here" with your Mail chimp Unique ID.
+✅ **Step 3:** Open the app.js file, and replace the "API key here" with your API key and "Unique ID here" with your Mailchimp Unique ID.
+⛳ **Step 4:** Run the app.js and start collecting email subscribers!